Observation of electroweak W$^+$W$^-$ pair production in association with two jets in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Systematic uncertainties

 Uncertainties in the integrated luminosity, lepton reconstruction and identification efficiency~\cite{CMS:2015xaf,Sirunyan:2018fpa}, trigger efficiency and additional trigger timing shift are taken into account.
 The electron and muon momentum scale uncertainties are computed by varying the momenta of leptons within one standard deviation from their nominal value.
 Similarly, jet energy scale and resolution uncertainties~\cite{CMS:2016lmd} are evaluated by shifting the \pt of the jets by one standard deviation, and this directly affects the reconstructed jet multiplicity and \ptmiss measurement: several independent sources are considered and partially correlated among different data sets.
 The uncertainties in the residual \ptmiss~\cite{CMS:2019ctu} are also included and calculated by varying the momenta of unclustered particles that are not identified with either a jet or a lepton.
 The \PQb tagging~\cite{Bols_2020} introduces various uncertainty sources.
 The uncertainties from the \PQb tagging algorithm itself are correlated among all data sets, whereas uncertainties due to the finite size of the control samples are uncorrelated.
 Finally, the uncertainty in the pileup reweighting procedure is applied to all relevant simulated samples.

-Among theoretical uncertainties, effects due to the choice of the renormalization and factorization scales are evaluated, in order to cover missing higher order terms in the perturbation series of cross section calculations.
-These are computed by varying the scales up and down independently by a factor of two with respect to their nominal values, ignoring the extreme cases where they are shifted in opposite directions~\cite{Catani:2003zt,Cacciari:2003fi}; the envelopes of the varied distributions are taken as one standard-deviation variations.
-Only shape effects are considered when varying such scales, since signal and background normalizations are directly measured in data.
-The PDF uncertainties are computed as recommended by the NNPDF prescription~\cite{Rojo:2016ymp}.
-In the signal process, they do not introduce any shape effect in the \mjj and DNN output distributions, hence they are not considered.
-For \ttbar and DY backgrounds, since normalization effects have no impact in the fit, PDF uncertainties can only affect the ratio of the expected yields between the SR and the CR.
-Such uncertainties are included in the CR and estimated to be 1\% and 2\% for \ttbar and DY backgrounds, respectively.
-The modeling of both the parton shower and the underlying event is taken into account.
+Among theoretical uncertainties, effects due to the choice of the renormalization and factorization scales are evaluated, to cover missing higher order terms in the perturbation series of cross section calculations.
+These are computed by varying the scales up and down independently by a factor of two with respect to their nominal values, ignoring the extreme cases where they are shifted in opposite directions~\cite{Catani:2003zt,Cacciari:2003fi}; the envelopes of the various distributions are taken as one standard-deviation variation.
+Only shape effects are included when varying these scales for theoretical uncertainties that affect the signal and main backgrounds, since their normalizations are directly measured in data.